Demystifying Wetland and In-Water Permitting in Washington State

 Receive a copy of lecture notes and a thumb drive of essential electronic resources to reference after the course.

 WTI instructors are available to answer specific questions during and after your course.
-You will also have access to the online discussion forum for your course.

 Certificate of Completion